 Resources from others

-Prevention strategies to address invisible allergies and sensitivities, from the United Methodist Committee on Disabilities.
+Prevention strategies to address invisible allergies and sensitivity, from the United Methodist Committee on Disabilities.
 This archived newsletter issue includes several articles related to chemical sensitivities and a resource list.